larseggert/repo-data/README.md

 ### Specification Markup

-Additional metadata is gathered from specification documents.
+Additional metadata is gathered from specification documents in your repo.

 The following fields can be added in the YAML frontmatter of Markdown documents, or as attributes on the `<rfc>` element of XML documents:

 - `issue_label`: A GitHub issues label that is used to classify issues for this specification.